dlgur1994/Classifying-Words-of-a-Person-with-Articulation-Disorder-using-Deep-Learning/README.md

     - MakeLables.py
         - make y labels for train and test

-3. Train
+3. Train & Test
 - CNN.ipynb
     - use the CNN algorithm to classify data that has been changed into images

-4. Test

-5. Results
+4. Results
+- The classification accuracy for version 1 with three layers of MLP was 75.56%
+- Version 2 with CNN has a classification accuracy of **98.46%**